Rice reimagines photo finding and delivery with Waldo

 A suite of enterprise products

 This technology wasn’t truly possible until recently.
 Well, unless you had funding from one of the “big guys” – the Facebooks or Googles of the world, Rice explains.

 As each bit of the technology became more democratized, Rice and his team pulled his dream product together.

-The event product has been in beta over the last few months, and it’s already experienced early success.
-Rice recounts the first time they “sent the product into the wild” and how he received a phone call from a happy customer, thanking them for the photos.
+The products have already experienced early success.
+Rice recounts the first time they sent the product into the wild and how he received a phone call from a happy customer, thanking them for the photos.